“What kind of dressing would you like on your salad?”

 Merchants like to see us use the “debit” option because they get to pay a smaller fee to the banks when we enter a PIN.
 Even so, I almost always choose “credit” for the following reasons:

 1. More consumer protection.
-I can take advantage of the credit card company’s liability protections and mediation process, which in my experience has been shown to be very pro-consumer.
+I can take advantage of the credit card company’s liability protections and mediation process, which I can attest is very pro-consumer.

 2. Credit card rewards.
 More and more debit cards are offering rewards for their use, but most of the time it only applies if you select “credit.”